Understanding Low Water Pressure: Common Causes Explained

 If your home was built before 1960, there's a good chance it has galvanized steel pipes.
 These pipes develop internal rust and mineral buildup that gradually narrows the water passages, restricting flow throughout your entire home.
 The corrosion process happens from the inside out, so you won't see visible damage until the problem becomes severe.

 Copper pipes can also corrode, though more slowly, especially in areas with acidic water.
 This type of deterioration affects water pressure gradually, worsening over months or years.
 If multiple fixtures throughout your home show weak pressure and cleaning aerators doesn't help, pipe corrosion is likely the culprit.
+Avoiding this issue is one reason preventive plumbing maintenance pays for itself many times over.

 Pressure Regulator Malfunctions

 Your water pressure regulator (also called a pressure reducing valve or PRV) sits where the main water line enters your home.
-Its job is to reduce incoming municipal pressure to a safe level for your plumbing system—typically between 50-70 PSI.
+Its job is to reduce incoming municipal pressure to a safe level for your plumbing system, typically between 50-70 PSI.
 These devices last about 10-15 years before they need replacement.

 Main Valve and Shutoff Valve Issues